Lithial/Re-LeasedTraining/The Complete JavaScript Course 2020 From Zero to Expert!/readme.md

 this is important for making buttons work document.querySelector('.number').style lets you manipulate styles using camelCase values and strings dont forget i set query as a snippet for document.querySelector

+query.classList.add/remove can easy add and remove css classes to change looks this can be comma seperated arrays.